 Read them all before you schedule any apartment tours.
-And remember: If a Craigslist post seems too good to be true, it usually is.

 The insanely competitive New York City housing market requires you to be flexible.
-You need to be able to move fast, put up stacks of documents and cash, and give up on your dream of a washer/dryer in unit.
+You need to be able to move fast, put up stacks of documents and cash, and give up on your dream of a washer/dryer in a unit.

 But one thing you shouldn’t budge on?
 The amount of money you’re willing to spend.

-Before you start responding to apartment listings, sit down and seriously look at your expenses.
-Write out what you spend each month on groceries, gym membership, Seamless, the internet, Netflix, and your other expenses.
+Write out what you spend each month on groceries, gym membership, the internet, Netflix, and your other expenses.
 Be specific and honest.
 It isn’t going to help you to leave anything out.

 Then, once you have a total, look at your salary and figure out a price range.
 Set a ceiling for the absolute most you could spend on rent and not starve.
 Once you’ve done that, don’t change the number, no matter how spacious the bedroom closet is.